SAP-samples/teched2024-AD180/README.md

 [^Top of page](#)

 The requirements to follow the exercises in this repository are the installation of the latest version of the ABAP Development Tools for Eclipse (ADT) installation on your laptop or PC and the access to a suitable ABAP system with a connection to the GenAI Hub, i.e. SAP BTP ABAP Environment with the connection to the [SAP AI Core](https://discovery-center.cloud.sap/serviceCatalog/sap-ai-core).
-The appropriate flavor of the [ABAP Flight Reference Scenario](https://github.com/SAP-samples/abap-platform-refscen-flight) must be imported into the relevant system.
+The appropriate flavor of the [ABAP Flight Reference Scenario](https://github.com/SAP-samples/abap-platform-refscen-flight) (package `/DMO/FLIGHT`) must be imported into the relevant system.

 The requirements to follow the exercises in this repository are:
 1. [Install the latest Eclipse platform and the latest ABAP Development Tools (ADT) plugin](https://developers.sap.com/tutorials/abap-install-adt.html)